moding-il/bizdoc.core/README.md

 }
 ```

-Override base methods, such as the CanView() method, to control aspects of the cube.
+Override base methods, such as the CanView() method, to control aspects of cube behaviors.

 #### Configuring

 A cube uses _views_ to show a cut of the data.
-A view typically has X-Axis and Series, and can show as either chart or pivot.
+A view typically has an X axis and series, and can present data as either chart, grid or pivot.

 ```json
 "Cubes": [